New York GAA: County team

 The first organised hurling and Gaelic football club in New York was founded in 1857.
 In the following 30 years, the New York, Emmet, Wolfe Tone, Brooklyn, Geraldine and Men of Ireland clubs were set up.
 The Gaelic Athletic Association's successful North American tour had a notable effect on the growth of hurling in New York and North America in general by the end of the 19th century.
 At this time, the Keane Gaelic Hurling Trophy began to be awarded to the club which won the New York senior championship.

 New York's county team have had a number of notable hurling achievements, particularly the 1958 win over Wexford.
-In 1969, New York defeated Kilkenny over two legs in what was described as a "world championship cup".
+In 1969, New York defeated Kilkenny over two legs in the World Championship Cup.

+New York won an All-Ireland Senior B Hurling Championship in 1996.

 In the 2006 Ulster Senior Hurling Championship, New York scored a famous 1-18 to 1-12 win over Derry.
 This entitled them to take part in the Ulster final, which had to be delayed because the New York players had trouble travelling, see 2006 All-Ireland Senior Hurling Championship.
 The delayed game took place in Boston on Sunday October 22, 2006 as a curtain-raiser to the Interprovincial Championship football final; New York lost 2-20 – 1-14 to Antrim.
 New York did not play in the 2007 Ulster Senior Hurling Championship.

+In November 2022, New York was confirmed as a participant in the 2023 Connacht Hurling League.
+New York won the Shield competition in 2023, before winning the League itself in 2024.
+On 22 February 2025, GAA Congress voted by 76.6% to allow New York to complete in the 2025 Lory Meagher Cup.

+Per Congress,the second placed team in the round robin section will play a semi-final against New York in Ireland.
+If New York end up winning the Lory Meagher, no team would be relegated from the Nicky Rackard to replace them, meaning the Nicky Rackard would have an extra team in it the following year with the same format as Lory Meagher applied.

+New York will play a semi-final every year against the second placed team.
+In any year that New York fails to win the semi final, they will play a relegation play-off against the bottom round robin team.

+New York won the 2025 Lory Meagher Cup beating Cavan in the final at Croke Park.